-The second installment of this 5-part series was first published on the Convenience Store News Blog.
+The third installment of this 5-part series was first published on the Convenience Store News Blog.

 Cultural shifts create big opportunities for convenience stores.

 What does Sigmund Freud have to do with convenience retailing?
 A lot, actually.

 As you may recall from Psychology 101, Freud’s model included the id (our wild, instinctual desires), the superego (the moralizing part of us that aims to squelch all of that), and the ego (the realistic mediator between the two).

 Designers, architects and engineers routinely see the interplay of these different elements of the human psyche in their work on behalf of convenience store retailers.
 At a single c-store, a shopper in id mode could pick up alcohol, tobacco or vaping products, while a person listening to the superego could buy the likes of a plant-based burger, a quinoa bowl or a lemon-kale smoothie.

 The mix of merchandise in today’s c-stores reflects the continual ebb and flow of this dynamic tension within consumers.
 It helps explain why the industry is so adept at pivoting to, or even anticipating, major consumer trends.

 Take the greater openness to recreational cannabis in North America.
 Rather than ignoring the shift, the industry is gearing up to integrate cannabis into at least some c-store locations and/or site-selection strategies.

 This past October, for example, Canadian cannabis retailer Fire & Flower Holdings Corp. and Circle K’s parent company announced plans to expand an existing pilot program and co-locate new cannabis and c-stores in the Canadian provinces of Alberta, Saskatchewan and Manitoba.
 The two companies previously opened co-located stores in Calgary and Grand Prairie, Alberta.